 Penalties for importing and possessing drugs are severe and include the death penalty.
 Foreign citizens have been executed for drug-related offences, including recently.
 See our

 Homosexual acts are illegal in Iran for both men and women and penalties include the death penalty and corporal punishment.
-This also applies to foreigners.
 See our

 LGBTI travellers page.

-Australians involved in local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
+If you're involved in local legal matters, particularly with regard to family law (divorce, child custody and child support), seek professional advice and ensure you are aware of your rights and responsibilities.

 headscarf at all times when in public.
 Men should not wear shorts or sleeveless